MyScript/MyScriptJS/SETUP.md

 - Configure the launcher with the extra mocha option `--compilers js:babel-core/register`

 Activate ESLint checks [https://www.jetbrains.com/help/webstorm/2016.2/eslint.html](https://www.jetbrains.com/help/webstorm/2016.2/eslint.html) and use the automatic search option.

+## Configure project

+1. Download sources
+2. Install dependencies.
+    * `npm install`
+    * `bower install`
+3. Build the project using gulp.
+    * `gulp`
+4. Run the browser using gulp.
+    * `gulp serve`.
+Samples will be available on `http://localhost:8080/samples/index.html`

+**Start coding**

+5. Debug using your favorite browser dev tools.
+The sources will be available under the webpack source folder (for chrome dev tools).
+Every change in sources will trigger a rebuild with linter and basic tests.